Aether CLI

 • If the workload never needs local paths, this may be all they need

-Add Aether where the toolchain still needs it
+Add Aether CLI where the toolchain still needs it

 • Keep builds, tests, and editor-driven tasks on smaller compute boxes

-• Let humans inspect or patch the exact hosted session the product already tracks
+• Let humans inspect or patch the exact hosted session the service already tracks

 • Move deeper into API-native workflows later, once the bridge path is already working